-- 1. Appearance and behaviour - this sets the scene for the listener (imagine who you are talking to are on the other end of the telephone) - a.
-Age, gender, ethnicity and occupation e.g. "Mrs X is a middle aged Caucasian female who reported to be the lead singer of The Spice Girls" - b.
-Dress and self-care dressing provocatively could be a sign of sexual disinhibition, whereas a dishevelled appearance may be consistent with depression or Schizophrenic illness. - c.
-Manner hostile/ helpful, aggressive/ amiable?
-Were they appropriate with you during the consultation? - d.
-Posture and movement were they tense/ relaxed or overactive or were there any symptoms of antipsychotic medication use (e.g. tardive dyskinesia) - e.
-Rapport (easy or difficult to establish) - 2.
-Speech describe in terms of rate, rhythm, tone and volume.
-Comment if there was any pressure or poverty of speech and whether they were coherent or incoherent.
+- 1. Appearance and behaviour - this sets the scene for the listener (imagine you are presenting over the phone) - a.
+Age, gender, ethnicity and occupation e.g. "Mrs X is a middle-aged Caucasian female who reported to be the lead singer of the Spice Girls" - b.
+Dress and self-care dressing provocatively could be a sign of sexual disinhibition, whereas a disheveled appearance may be consistent with depression or schizophrenia. - c.
+Manner hostile/helpful, aggressive/amiable?
+Were they appropriately behaved with you during the consultation? - d.
+Posture and movement were they tense, relaxed or overactive, or were there any side effects of antipsychotic use evident, e.g. tardive dyskinesia - e.
+Rapport easy or difficult to establish - 2.
+Speech - describe in terms of rate, rhythm, tone and volume.
+Comment on whether there was any pressure or poverty of speech and whether they were coherent or incoherent.
 Think of speech as a train and thoughts as passengers normal speech and thought would be a train travelling at normal speed, reasonably full of passengers and it takes a logical route from station A to station B.